 The Park currently does not provide on-site wayfinding signage to locate and explain the various features within the Park.
 Wayfinding signage would be advantageous in providing such information as trail distances, linkages to external locations, mountain bike trails, Blufone locations, etc. Signs could be placed at the various park entrances, and potentially provide paper maps for visitors to take with them.
-In the future, wayfinding signage helps to improve the perceived safety of a site, allows users to more comfortably explore all mapped areas of the site without concern of getting lost, and allows people in distress to more easily identify their exact location to emergency responders.
+In the future, wayfinding signs could provide digital connections for downloading GPS coordinates or interpretive information.
+Wayfinding signage helps to improve the perceived safety of a site, allows users to more comfortably explore all mapped areas of the site without concern of getting lost, and allows people in distress to more easily identify their exact location to emergency responders.